 The states and localities once again took the lead, implementing more than 50 new compliance requirements across more than two dozen states, covering topics such as gender-neutral restrooms, e-cigarettes, discrimination and harassment, minimum wage, leaves of absence and recruiting and hiring.
-Delaware, the District of Columbia, Kentucky, Massachusetts and Westchester County, New York, have new posting or notice requirements as well.
+Delaware, the District of Columbia, Kentucky, Minnesota and Westchester County, New York, have new posting or notice requirements as well.

 Below are key employment and labor law requirements that become effective midyear.

 Many of the new requirements that take effect at midyear are minimum wage increases.
 Beginning July 1 the minimum wage rate will increase in over 18 localities across the US, including the District of Columbia.
 In several of these localities, the increases are based on employer size.
 In California alone, over 10 localities will see the minimum wage increase this summer.
 At the state level, New Jersey and Oregon will see increases to the minimum wage, while Virginia is repealing several exemptions from its minimum wage law for certain types of workers.

 The Minimum Wage Rates by State and Municipality 50-State Chart provides further details on current and future minimum wage rates for states and localities.